Social Media

 Caption (Option 3):

-Upgrades like insulation, new coolers, and safer heating systems reduce emissions—while lowering energy costs for the families who need it most.
+Upgrades like insulation, new coolers, and safer heating systems reduce energy costs for the families who need it most.

-• Amplify the voices of New Mexicans who’ve experienced lower energy bills, safer homes, and greater comfort through energy efficiency upgrades—alongside the leaders working to expand programs like the Community Energy Efficiency Development (CEED) Block Grant.
+• Amplify the voices of New Mexicans who’ve experienced lower energy bills, safer homes, and greater comfort through energy efficiency upgrades.

-Highlight the real impact of residential energy efficiency and show why continued investment in energy efficiency matters for families, communities, and New Mexico’s climate goals.
+Highlight the real impact of residential energy efficiency and show why continued investment in energy efficiency matters for families and communities.

 Captions & Copy